xyonico/PracticePlugin/README.md

 4. Done!
 You've installed the Practice Plugin.

 # Usage
-You will see the speed option in the pause menu if you play a song with **No Fail** enabled.
+You will see the speed option in the pause menu.
+If you turn enable No Fail, you will be able to go below 100% speed.

+The seeker is only available in No Fail mode.
+Move the blue diamond below the seeker to where you want the loop to start and move the red diamond to where you want the loop to end.

 ---